Program overview

 • Hands-on training in state-of-the-art baking labs.

-• Focus on a wide range of baking techniques, including artisan breads, specialty cakes, and confections.
+• Mastery of a wide range of baking techniques, including artisan breads, laminated doughs, and specialty cakes.

 Career Options

-Graduates of the Baking and Pastry Arts Management program can pursue various career paths in Canada, including:
+Graduates of the Baking and Pastry Arts Management program can pursue various career opportunities in Canada, including:

-• Baker: Responsible for preparing and baking a variety of bread, pastries, and other baked goods in commercial bakeries or restaurants.
+• Baker: Create a variety of baked goods, including breads, pastries, and cakes, often working in bakeries or restaurants.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.